 What does “Drug and Substance Abuse” mean?

-Dependence (getting "hooked") on a drug or alcohol is particularly dangerous in older people because they tend to have more harmful effects from these substances than younger people.
+Dependence on a drug or alcohol (getting "hooked") is particularly dangerous in older people because older adults tend to have more harmful effects from these substances than younger people.
 These effects include mental problems, kidney and liver disease, and injuries from falls.
 Dependence can occur even in older people who have never had an addiction problem before.

 With some drugs, your body needs increasingly higher doses to get the original effect, or you may feel withdrawal symptoms when the drug is stopped.
 This is referred to as drug "tolerance" meaning that the drug makes your body change in these ways.
 Even small doses of certain substances may be enough to create a dangerous need for more.
 Also, a drug that is beneficial when first prescribed may become harmful when other drugs are added, or when there is a change in your health.

 Many different organ systems can be damaged by substance abuse and substance abuse has a big effect on society as well.
 Substance abuse has negative effects on how you feel about yourself, how you manage problems or changes in your life, and your relationships.
 This can add to other challenges that are common in later life.

 The Most Common Types of Drug and Substance Abuse